coredns/coredns.io/content/blog/corefile.md

 ~~~

 When defining a new zone, you either create a new server, or add it to an existing one - but you can
-redefine the middleware for it.
+redefine the plugin for it.
 Here we define *one* server that handles two zones; that potentially
-chain different middleware:
+chain different plugin:

 ~~~ txt
 example.org {